 I’ve got some exciting news to share today.
-A few month’s ago the folks over at FamilyFun Magazine asked me to design the “Go Green” edition of their Badges of Fun, to be featured online and in print.
+A few month’s ago the folks over at FamilyFun Magazine asked me to design the “Go Green” edition of their Family Fun Badges, to be featured online and in print.
 “What’s a Family Fun Badge?” you say.
 They’re kind of like boy scout badges for families.

 Or keep it simple and wrap the yarn around mason jars, as I did here

 The originals were for Mother’s Day so I used cut flowers but planting seeds would be a great green alternative.
 Check out this guest post

 on five plant activities for the Montessori newbie for more inspiration.

 Finally in the green yarn department, Easter is coming up and last year I used DIY yarn pom poms instead of plastic grass

 On to the star of the show, our friendly dino.
 He’s plastic, so not super green, but since little critters like him are beloved by C and his friends I thought I’d include a few ways to reuse them (ok, not reuse – just a few ways to play with them).

 Lastly, I couldn’t wrap up without mentioning sensory boxes.
 Sticking with the badge materials, the dried split peas would be great for something like this

 .
 And for the “going green” theme, check out my sensory veggie garden

 That’s it!
 I hope this has inspired you and your family to go green this month.
 If so, I’d love to hear just how you’re going about it in the comments.